kirbysayshi/vash/README.md

 		_generate: function(){} // internal, only public to aid testing
 		_parse: function(){} // internal, only public to aid testing

+### vash.tpl(templateString, [useWith])

 Vash has one public method, `vash.tpl()`.
-It accepts a string template as its only parameter, and returns a function that, when executed, returns a generated string template.
-The compiled function accepts one parameter, `model`, which is the object that should be used to populate the template. `vash.config` has a few options, see below.
+It accepts a string template, and returns a function that, when executed, returns a generated string template.
+The compiled function accepts one parameter, `model`, which is the object that should be used to populate the template.

+`useWith` is an optional parameter that can be used to override the global `vash.config.useWith`.

 ## OPTIONS